300 Union Boulevard

 Index Strategy - You trade or follow a market index.

-Tax Savings Strategies - Tax free interest Municipals vs Corporates with higher yield?
+Tax Savings Strategies - Tax free interest Municipals vs Corporates?

 Some considerations are carefully analyzed for both active and passive strategies.
 Diversification – This is a well-known consideration when investing.
 Putting all of your "eggs" in one basket is risky and so diversification is almost always an important consideration.
 Examples are: